Devdeo/hofform/replit.md

 # Overview

 This is a Next.js application built with TypeScript that generates self-declaration forms.
-The application allows users to fill out a form with personal information, capture a digital signature, and export the completed form as a PDF document.
+The application is password-protected and allows authenticated users to fill out a form with personal information, capture a digital signature, and export the completed form as a PDF document.
 It's designed to create A4-sized declaration documents with proper formatting and styling.

+**Recent Changes (November 18, 2025)**:
+- Added password protection using server-side authentication
+- Implemented cookie-based session persistence (30-day expiry)
+- Users authenticate once and remain logged in for 30 days
+- Blue signature color for form signatures

 # User Preferences